 Her Majesty: 60 Regal Years by Brian Hoey.
 This biography explores the life of Queen Elizabeth II from the point of view of those who live and work with her.
 (Previous editions include Life With the Queen and At Home With the Queen.)

 Royal Racing: The Queen and Queen Mother's Sporting Life by Sean Smith is about the abiding passion of Elizabeth II and her mother for horse racing.
 This illustrated account of their achievements is rich in anecdotes from key figures of the racing world.

 Philip and Elizabeth: Portrait of a Royal Marriage by Gyles Brandreth.
 The first major biography of the Queen and the Duke of Edinburgh.
-The author has met the principal players; he quotes no anonymous sources; he has known the Duke of Edinburgh for 25 years and has interviewed him.
+The author has met the principal players; he quotes no anonymous sources; he knows the Duke of Edinburgh and has interviewed him.
 Illustrated with Prince Philip's family photographs and pictures from the Queen's royal collection.
+Published 2005.

 Queen and Consort - Elizabeth and Philip: 60 Years of Marriage by Lynne Bell, Arthur Bousfield, and Garry Toffoli.
 An illustrated study of Queen Elizabeth II's marriage.

 The Queen's Marriage by Lady Colin Campbell.
 Promises the inside story of Elizabeth II's relationship with the Duke of Edinburgh.
 Published in 2018.

 Prince Philip's Century 1921-2021: The Extraordinary Life of the Duke of Edinburgh by Robert Jobson.
 This biography tells the story of the life and achievements of Queen Elizabeth II's husband, who helped modernize the monarchy and campaigned to protect the environment.